French

 Studies in French Literature offers advanced interdisciplinary study of francophone literary genres, periods, and authors.
 Topics may vary.
 Students read and analyze texts to better understand the dialog between literature and historical, political, and social realities, as well as the connections between French and other literary traditions.
 Students will develop the analytical tools and language specific to the interpretation of a particular genre and demonstrate those skills in interpretative essays and class discussion.
 May be retaken for credit if topic is different from previously taken course.
 Please refer to the Registrar's page for course description.

-Prerequisites: Complete FRE-301 and FRE-302 Minimum grade C-
+Prerequisites: FRE-301 and FRE-302 with a minimum grade of C-

 Credit: 1